ADA-GWU/3-concurrency-riadabduragimov/README.md

 - **Enhanced Safety**: `ReentrantLock` adds an extra layer of safety by precisely controlling access to shared resources.
 This is particularly important when processing large images where multiple threads may attempt to modify adjacent regions.
 - **Improved Performance**: Like the `ExecutorService` approach, this implementation leverages multi-threading to speed up image processing.
 The added synchronization mechanisms ensure correctness without sacrificing performance.

-In this project, I have combined `CountDownLatch` and `ReentrantLock` to create a robust and efficient multi-threaded image processing solution.
-This implementation demonstrates a practical approach to handling synchronization and shared resource management in concurrent programming.

 For this part, I wrote the code that shows how to write the multi-threaded process using `CountDownLatch` , `ReentrantLock` , `Runnable` in `Main1.java`: